-Every publicly traded company, when its shares are issued, are given a price – an assignment of their value that ideally reflects the value of the company itself.
+Every publicly-traded company, when its shares are issued, is given a price – an assignment of their value that ideally reflects the value of the company itself.
 The price of a stock will go up and down in relation to a number of different factors, including changes within the economy as a whole, changes within industries, political events, war, and environmental changes.

 Stock Price Changes for a Company

 Aside from the other things that make any stock price change, there can be issues within a company that cause its stock price to move in either direction.

 1. Law of supply and demand

 If a company produces a good that not many others produce or a good that is highly desired or necessary, the price of its stock will climb because the demand is high.
 When the supply of the good balances out with the demand, stock prices will tend to plateau.
 If the supply is greater than the demand, the company’s share price will likely drop.